tnedev/Vehicle-Detection-and-Tracking/README.md

 ####1.
 Video Pipeline

-Here's a ling of the final video result [video]
+Here's a ling of the final video result: https://www.youtube.com/watch?v=7mbs3X2dubc

 The video processing is done in the VideoProcessor class in process_video.py